farhankhan197/Markdowns/readme.md

 ### *3. Explore Organizations (October - November)*
    - *List of Organizations:* Review the list of participating organizations from previous years to get an idea of which organizations might participate again.
-   - A complete comprehensive list of the past programs can be found [here.](https://summerofcode.withgoogle.com/archive)
+   - A complete comprehensive list of the past programs can be found [here.](https://www.gsocorganizations.dev)
    - *Match Interests:* Identify organizations that align with your interests and skill set.
    - *Contribute to Projects:* Start contributing to the projects of these organizations.
 This can be through fixing bugs, adding features, or improving documentation - *(while updating the documentation, refrain from making unnecessary changes and changes that are not meaningful)*.

 ### *4. Deep Dive into Selected Organizations (December - January)*
    - *Understand the Projects:* Read about the projects that interest you, understand their goals, and look at their codebase.
-   - *Engage with the Community:* Join the IRC channels, Slack groups, or mailing lists of these organizations.
+   - *Engage with the Community:* Join the IRC channels, Slack groups,Discord servers, or mailing lists of these organizations.
 Introduce yourself and ask questions.
    - Use [This](https://google.github.io/gsocguides/student/communication-best-practices) Guide here to follow the best practices for professional and respectful communication in GSOC communities.
    - *Contribute Actively:* Make meaningful contributions to the projects.
 This will help you build a rapport with the community and potential mentors.

 ### *5. Proposal Preparation (February - March)*
    - *Identify Potential Projects:* Review the list of projects proposed by the organizations.
    - *Draft Proposal:* Start drafting your project proposal.
-Include details like project objectives, timeline, milestones, and your approach.
+Include details like project objectives, timeline (Make sure to add timeline that fits according to your scenario), milestones, and your approach.
    - *Seek Feedback:* Share your draft with mentors and the community for feedback.
 Refine your proposal based on their suggestions.
+DO NOT send your proposal without acceptance from mentors you'll be immediatly rejected
    - *Prepare Backup Proposals:* It's a good idea to have more than one proposal in case your primary proposal is not selected.

 ### *6. Application Phase (March - April)*